jonjamz/blaze-forms/README.md

 * `{{success}}`
   * This is *true* if the last attempt to run the form action was a success.
 * `{{invalid}}`
-  * This is *true* if any ReactiveForm element in the form block is invalid.
+  * This is *true* if any ReactiveForms element in the form block is invalid.
 * `{{invalidCount}}`
-  * This shows the number of currently invalid ReactiveForm elements in the form block.
+  * This shows the number of currently invalid ReactiveForms elements in the form block.
   * As elements become valid, the number adjusts reactively.
 * `{{loading}}`
   * Lets us know if a form action is currently running.